 Not only did his father’s football career influence him to pursue football himself, but what the elder Nelson did off the field academically also influenced Nelson, a graduate of local Oak Grove High School, to take school seriously.
 Nelson’s father earned his doctorate after his football career, and Nelson thinks getting an education is vital for securing a future after football.

 Being a leader is another aspect of life that Nelson takes seriously.
 In April, Nelson was selected for the University’s Best Citizen Award, becoming the first Southern Miss athlete to do so since 2007.
-According to the press release announcing the award, the award is given to students that “demonstrate servant leadership, selfless giving to the university and to fellow students, exemplary citizenship, and serve as a positive role model to their peers and in the community.”
+The award is given to students that “demonstrate servant leadership, selfless giving to the university and to fellow students, exemplary citizenship, and serve as a positive role model to their peers and in the community.”

 Nelson said he was excited to receive the award and stated that respect for others is an important part of his attitude every day.

 “I’ve kind of always been myself no matter, as I’ve excelled in football I’ve always treated everybody the same, treated everybody with respect,” Nelson said.
 “If I’m in a class, I’m not going to let anybody get picked on, not going to let anybody talk disrespectful to the teacher.
 I’ve always kind of been that way.”

 Nelson noted how others have been affected by his positive attitude.

 “As an athlete, when people look up to you, they follow you, so I’ve just kind of really been myself, and I guess that has kind of influenced others around me to notice that and kind of take that along,” Nelson said.
 “That’s really what I want people to know about me, no matter where you see me when you see me I’m going to always be myself.”